Kamil E. Kaloush, Ph.D., P.E.

 The course presents practices and techniques used in the evaluation of bituminous materials and mixtures.
 The course is designed to provide graduate engineering students with in-depth knowledge in three areas: the properties and characterization behavior of asphalt binders, mixture design approaches and procedures, and state of the art advanced dynamic characterization tests being introduced in practice.

-This undergraduate / graduate level course focuses on: understanding sustainability in engineering, urban energy needs and impacts, basic understanding for thermodynamics, heat transfer, and fluid mechanics, thermal properties of materials and their contribution to the urban environment comfort level and energy use.
+This undergraduate / graduate level course focuses on: understanding sustainability in engineering, urban energy needs and impacts, basic understanding of thermal properties and contribution to the urban environment (urban heat island) comfort level and energy use.
 Basic field tests are conducted to capture typical thermal properties of paved surfaces.
 Term papers are focused on identifying new technologies / materials that may positively impact the urban environment comfort level and energy use.

 Go back to home page.